Gwendolyn Osborne

 Gwendolyn Osborne (born 7 August 1978) is a British actress and former model who spent 12 years on The Price Is Right as a model from 2005 to 2017.
-Osborne was recognized as one of the "longest-running woman of color on a daytime game show".
+Osborne was recognized as one of the "longest-running women of color on a daytime game show.”
 On 17 October 2017, it was announced that she would be leaving the show to pursue other interests.

 Acting/Producing

 Osborne had a role as an Elite Amazonian in the film Wonder Woman 1984, directed by Patty Jenkins.
 Other movie and films include, Jack and Jill with Adam Sandler, and Any Given Sunday.
 Osborne had roles on several daytime soap operas which include, General Hospital, The Bold And The Beautiful, and The Young And The Restless.
 She has played Misandra on the Bouncetv series In the Cut.
 She also played Jade Dominquez for two seasons of Ocean Ave.
 In 2023, Osborne had a role in Grown-ish and played Juliette.
 Osborne starred and produced a reality series based on her life, Meet the Smiths, on TBS.
 Working with the Global production group ITV America as a producer, Osborne was nominated for the segment "Foulshots by Kenny Smith" on TRUTV in the Cynopsis Short Form Video Festival.